-Public acceptance of virtual health care services, commonly referred to as “telehealth” or “telemedicine,” has been on a steep upward trajectory in recent years, with telehealth appointments booming during the COVID-19 pandemic.
+Public acceptance of virtual health care services, commonly referred to as “telehealth” or “telemedicine,” has been on a steep upward trajectory in recent years.

-Our Telehealth group regularly works with clients to conceptualize, roll out, grow, and sustain their telehealth services and platforms, often on a national basis.
+Our telehealth attorneys regularly work with clients to conceptualize, roll out, grow, and sustain their telehealth services and platforms, often on a national basis.

 In the absence of a streamlined regulatory framework across states—which has yet to develop—we help our clients understand the relevant state and federal telehealth laws that do exist, evaluate potential ambiguities with respect to business risk, and make business and operational decisions about how best to comply, all while anticipating how the regulatory environment will continue to evolve.